WYPR: History

 The station signed on in 1979, as WJHU, a 10-watt student-run station owned by Johns Hopkins University.
 It took over from a carrier current station that had operated under the same calls on AM 830 since 1945.
-Originally a typical freeform college radio station, it boosted its power to 25,000 watts in 1985, allowing it at least secondary coverage of the entire Baltimore/Washington corridor.
+Originally a typical freeform college radio station, it boosted its power to 25,000 watts in October 1986, allowing it at least secondary coverage of the entire Baltimore/Washington corridor.
 Soon after the power increase, Johns Hopkins converted the station into a full-time professional operation, allowing it to become Baltimore's NPR member station.
 It originally aired a mix of classical music and NPR programming, but on June 23, 1995, switched to a primarily news/talk format.

 Johns Hopkins put the station up for sale in 2000, due to the expense of maintaining it, as well as a change in focus that no longer included radio.
-In 2002, Your Public Radio Corp., a community group, bought the station and changed its calls to WYPR.
+In 2001, Your Public Radio Corp., a community group led by station host Marc Steiner, bought the station and changed its calls to WYPR.
+The university's budget officer stated it had declined to entertain offers from religious broadcasters, which might have produced a higher sale price, as it preferred to sell to an entity that would continue with news/talk programming.

+During its ownership by Johns Hopkins, the station suffered from coverage issues due to its low transmitting antenna, which was located on campus with a height above average terrain of only 49 m.
+After purchasing the station, Your Public Radio Corp. applied to move its transmitter to Baltimore's famous Television Hill, increasing its height by nearly threefold at the cost of reducing power to the current 15.5 kW.

 In 2004, Your Public Radio Corp. bought religious broadcaster WJTM in Frederick, which became a relay of WYPR with the call letters of WYPF.
 WYPF's signal also covers Hagerstown.
 On July 30, 2007, Your Public Radio Corp. bought Ocean City, Maryland alternative rock station 106.9 WRXS, which began simulcasting WYPR starting September 10, 2007.
 That station was renamed WYPO on October 3, 2007.
 The three stations provide at least distant-grade coverage to almost two-thirds of Maryland.